-This is likely to exert pressure on and to make the Rand/Namibia Dollar more volatile, particularly in view of a large current account deficit, although graph 26 indicates, that the Rand, adjusted for the differential in US and SA CPI, respectively, is currently fairly valued against the
+Rand/Namibia Dollar more volatile, particularly in view of a large current account deficit, although graph 28 indicates, that the Rand, adjusted for the differential in US and SA CPI, respectively, is currently fairly valued against the US\$.

-US\$.
 A renewed concern about global markets that require increased caution is the sabre rattling towards Iran.
 Such uncertainty will push up the crude price and is likely to also impact positively on global resources prices that should benefit the South African economy.
+For the short term this will strengthen the Rand and benefit resource companies and importers.